Diet Menus Slimming Challenge

 • Fine bones = wrist size from 14 cm to 16.5 cm.

-A person with wide bones, of course, weighs more than a person with fine bones of the same height - this applies to both IBW and BMI calculations.
+People with wide bones naturally weigh more than someone of the same height with fine bones - this is true for both the IBW and BMI calculations.

 The most popular formulas for determining the ideal weight